Parakeet37/TrabalhoAEBD/README.md

 ######PRIVILÉGIOS DO UTILIZADOR
 ```
-GRANT CONNECT TO user1;
+GRANT CONNECT TO adm;
-GRANT RESOURCE TO user1;
+GRANT RESOURCE TO adm;
 ```